annisyadira/AWS_Spot_Automation/README.md

 # AWS_Spot_Automation

 An automation system for AWS Spot Instance built with Fuzzy Inference System and Best-Worst Method.
 This can be a solution for one of the Spot Instance drawbacks which is the sudden termination.
-Although this system needs other AWS services to work out, it's proven that the Spot Instance will always be available and cost-effective (please refer to my work [here](https://www.google.com)).
+Although this system needs other AWS services to work out, it's proven that the Spot Instance will always be available and cost-effective (please refer to my undergraduate thesis [here](https://drive.google.com/file/d/1aRdl0SHHunNooK0fnROb_HJxgSdGnT0d/view?usp=sharing)).

 *lambda_function_simulation.py* uses simulative termination signal to trigger the Lambda service.
 Therefore, the instance needs to be manually terminated.